miketaylr/jquery.datalist.js/readme.md

 Enables cross-browser* html5 datalist for inputs, by first testing for a native implementation before building one.

 *No idea what this looks like in IE6.
-Fork it and add support if you care.
+Fork it and add support!.

 ## USAGE: